Updated July 31, 2026

-Closed captioning (CC) is on-screen text of dialogue and non-speech audio — speaker labels, sound effects, music cues — that the viewer can toggle on or off.
+CC stands for Closed Captions — on-screen text of dialogue and non-speech audio (speaker labels, sound effects, music cues) that the viewer can toggle on or off.
 Designed for deaf and hard-of-hearing viewers, but used by roughly 80% of caption viewers for other reasons: muted autoplay, noisy rooms, second-language comprehension.
+Below: what CC means, how it differs from open captions and subtitles, how to add or remove closed captions on TV / YouTube / streaming, and how modern CC is created.

 Key takeaways